katiestar99/ansible/docs/docsite/rst/reference_appendices/test_strategies.rst

 Conclusion
 ``````````

-Ansible believes you should not need another framework to validate basic things of your infrastructure is true.
+Assible believes you should not need another framework to validate basic things of your infrastructure is true.
 This is the case
-because Ansible is an order-based system that will fail immediately on unhandled errors for a host, and prevent further configuration
+because Assible is an order-based system that will fail immediately on unhandled errors for a host, and prevent further configuration
 of that host.
-This forces errors to the top and shows them in a summary at the end of the Ansible run.
+This forces errors to the top and shows them in a summary at the end of the Assible run.

-However, as Ansible is designed as a multi-tier orchestration system, it makes it very easy to incorporate tests into the end of
+However, as Assible is designed as a multi-tier orchestration system, it makes it very easy to incorporate tests into the end of
 a playbook run, either using loose tasks or roles.
 When used with rolling updates, testing steps can decide whether to put a machine
 back into a load balanced pool or not.

-Finally, because Ansible errors propagate all the way up to the return code of the Ansible program itself, and Ansible by default
+Finally, because Assible errors propagate all the way up to the return code of the Assible program itself, and Assible by default
-runs in an easy push-based mode, Ansible is a great step to put into a build environment if you wish to use it to roll out systems
+runs in an easy push-based mode, Assible is a great step to put into a build environment if you wish to use it to roll out systems
 as part of a Continuous Integration/Continuous Delivery pipeline, as is covered in sections above.

 The focus should not be on infrastructure testing, but on application testing, so we strongly encourage getting together with your
 QA team and ask what sort of tests would make sense to run every time you deploy development VMs, and which sort of tests they would like
 to run against the staging environment on every deploy.
 Obviously at the development stage, unit tests are great too.
 But don't unit
 test your playbook.
-Ansible describes states of resources declaratively, so you don't have to.
+Assible describes states of resources declaratively, so you don't have to.
 If there are cases where you want
 to be sure of something though, that's great, and things like stat/assert are great go-to modules for that purpose.

 In all, testing is a very organizational and site-specific thing.
 Everybody should be doing it, but what makes the most sense for your